XnLogicaL/via-lang/README.md

 # Motivation

 While Lua is still widely used and loved by a lot of programmers all over the globe, it still has major flaws that make it bug-prone, unportable (in some cases) and too feature-lacking. via attempts to fix these issues by taking a familiar but completely different approach to Lua's goals.
 It retains Lua's simplicity by making most features optional to the programmer, while also providing very powerful features at the same time.
+It takes Lua's (specifically Luau's) type system and completely overhauls it with common metaprogramming practices, semi-static typing, and more.
 It also completely reimagines Lua's C/C++ API, making it more friendly to the end-user.

 # Installation

 ## Standalone
----

 Standalone binaries of via can be found in [Releases](https://github.com/XnLogicaL/via-lang/releases).

 ## Building from source
----

 Building via from source only requires a few steps.
 If you're looking on how to embed via into your project using [CMake], {TBA}.